 Most of all, enjoy it - brushing your dog should be therapeutic, not traumatic!

-If your Cocker's coat isn't shining it could be a sign of an underlying illness, a sign of worms, or as a result of a poor diet.
-If you're at all concerned about the condition of your dog's coat, I recommend you take him to see his vet for an accurate diagnosis.
+If you're at all concerned about the condition of your dog's coat take him to see his vet for an accurate diagnosis.

-Brushing your dog's coat regularly will not only help to stop matting developing, but it will also keep it looking beautiful and glossy!
+Brushing your dog's coat regularly will help to keep his coat looking beautiful and glossy!

 Like This Page?